bitterjug/elm-parsers-talk/readme.md

     satisfies (\x -> x == c)
 ```

-### Converting to other types
+## Convert to other types: intDigit

 What if we want results of some other type than Char?
-e.g. parse a digit and then convert it to an `Int`.
+E.g.: parse a digit and then convert it to `Int`.

 ```elm
 toInt : Char -> Int